-Jason Zweig is a Partner at Keller Postman.
+Jason Zweig is a Partner at Keller Postman LLC.
 He holds an impressive record of successful outcomes for clients across antitrust, consumer, products-liability, and securities matters.
 He has practiced in federal district and appellate courts throughout the country and has extensive experience in multidistrict litigation.

 At Keller Postman, Jason focuses on class-action matters, including antitrust and consumer protection.
 He represents individuals, States and public institutions, and corporations as plaintiffs.

 Before joining Keller Postman, Jason was the managing partner of the Chicago office of Hagens Berman Sobol Shapiro LLP, a national class-action and complex litigation firm.
 He moved to Chicago in 2015, having joined Hagens Berman in 2011 to open and lead the firm’s New York office.

 At Hagens Berman, he litigated antitrust, consumer-rights, product-liability, and securities cases.
 Among other notable matters, he led the firm’s representation of merchants who opted out of the class settlement in In re Payment Card Interchange Fee and Merchant Discount Litigation, including FedEx, American Airlines, Southwest Airlines, Alaska Airlines, JetBlue, British Airways, Hawaiian Airlines, DSW, and The Minnesota Twins.